![]() |

 King Crab

-Personal use red and blue king crab fishing closed on March 31st and will reopen on July 1st, exclusively for Alaskan residents.
+Regional Personal use red and blue king crab fishing (excluding the 11-A area) is open exclusively for Alaskan residents.
 To participate, anglers must hold a valid sport fishing license along with a 2025/2026 Southeast Alaska Regional Personal Use King Crab Permit.
 These are available at the ADF&G online store.
 Please check for Personal Use Emergency Orders, legal-size and pot configurations, and restrictions online.
 Section 11-A is currently CLOSED to Alaskan resident PU king crab fishing.
 Stay tuned for the Juneau area PU announcement later this year using the link above.
 Harvest must be reported online.
 Please check the 2025 Southeast Alaska Sport Fishing Regulations Summary booklet pages 34-37 for regulations specific to shellfish.

 Dungeness and Tanner Crab